 Oxfordshire Day is October 19th, the Feast Day of the county’s patron saint, Saint Frideswide.
 Her Saxon name means “Peace-Strong” or “Bond of Peace”.
 She lived in the 8th century and was said to have been the daughter of a leader or king of the area around Oxford named Didan.
-Legend holds that an “Algar”, King of Leicester, sends envoys to bring back Frideswide for his bride, but she refuses to renounce her vows, and when they try to carry her off, they are struck blind.
-They repent, their sight is restored, and they return to King Algar, who then sets out to seize her by force, but an angel warns her to flee, which she does, going upstream on the Thames.
-Arriving at the gates of Oxford, Algar is also blinded, but being unremorseful, never regains his sight!
-Frideswide performed miracles and heals the sick, enabling the blind to see.
-After three years she returns to Oxford, again by boat, and lives in a monastery founded by her father, until her death on October 19th, 727.
-One account states that she went into hiding at Bampton, and the other that she did so at Binsey, where today people leave flowers, and pilgrims with eye ailments came to bathe their eyes, hoping for a cure, and barren women prayed to conceive.
+Legend holds that an “Algar”, King of Leicester, sent envoys to bring back Frideswide for his bride, but she refused to renounce her vows, and when they tried to carry her off, they were struck blind.
+They repented and their sight was restored but they returned empty handed to King Algar.
+The king then set out to seize her by force, himself but an angel warned her to flee, which she does, going upstream on the Thames.
+Arriving at the gates of Oxford, Algar is also blinded but being unremorseful, never regains his sight!
+Frideswide is then said to have performed miracles and healed the sick, enabling the blind to see.
+After three years she returned to Oxford, again by boat, and lived in a monastery founded by her father, until her death on October 19th, 727.
+One account states that she went into hiding at Bampton, and the other that she did so at Binsey, where today people leave flowers, and pilgrims with eye ailments came to bathe their eyes, hoping for a cure and barren women prayed to conceive.
 She may have stayed at both sites.

 As for her bones, they were dug up in the reign of Mary Tudor, and kept in two silk bags.
 A few years later, when the Protestants were again in the ascendant, and the veneration of saints severely discouraged, St. Frideswide’s relics were deliberately mixed up with the bones of another woman who had been buried only recently in the Cathedral, and they were re-interred together in “the upper part of the church towards the east”.
 This is where her shrine is now located, but a little to the south of it, in the Lady Chapel, there is also a dark paving stone in the floor carved simply with the name Frideswide, and it is here that the anniversary of her death is commemorated on October 19th each year.